mr-r3b00t/soc_chef/README.md

 Reactive Orgs that either do not have Policies, Processes and Procedures or ones that have documents but that are shelfware or not relevent or followed when it comes to task.

+(these should be treated as proof of concepts/experiments, you might find them useful, you might find bugs/issues - feel free to log issues)

 🗒️ [Cyber Security Policy Generation Tool - High Level](https://mr-r3b00t.github.io/soc_chef/policy/high_level_policy_tool.html)